BOOKME.COM

 Objectives

-• Remove friction in destination search and date selection
+• Reduce friction in destination search and date selection.

 Solutions

-1.Redesigned the search experience to simplify destination entry and date selection
+1.Designed the search experience to simplify destination entry and date selection.

-2.Made high-impact filters visible and easy to apply
+2.High-impact filters that are visible and easy to apply.

 Discovery